Arizona's Sheriff Joe picks Patriots; inmates to get popcorn

 Joe Arpaio, the 82-year-old sheriff of Maricopa County where the National Football League's championship game will be played, held an event on Saturday at which he popped the popcorn and forecast the Patriots will triumph 27-17.

-He also took a cheeky jab at his favoured team over the "deflategate" scandal, in which the Patriots are accused of using under-inflated footballs during their AFC championship triumph against Indianapolis.
+He also took a cheeky jab at his favored team over the "deflategate" scandal, in which the Patriots are accused of using under-inflated footballs during their AFC championship triumph against Indianapolis.

 Holding up two mock footballs, one for each team, Arpaio noted that the one for New England was softer.
 "I don't know if I can blow this up, but it is kinda deflated!" he said with a chuckle.